 - (1) An attorney who appears in this court is subject to its disciplinary jurisdiction as set forth in L.R.
-83.2. - (2) In order to appear on behalf of a party in this court, an attorney must be: - (A) admitted to practice before this court and be on active status with the State Bar of Montana; - (B) be an attorney currently employed or retained by the United States or by the Federal Defenders of Montana; or - (C) have been granted leave to appear pro hac vice. - (3) An attorney authorized to appear in this court must promptly notify the court of any change in the attorney's status in another jurisdiction that would make the attorney ineligible for membership or ineligible to appear under subsections (c) or (d) of this rule.
+83.2. - (2) In order to appear on behalf of a party in this court, an attorney must be: - (A) admitted to practice before this court and be on active status with the State Bar of Montana; - (B) be an attorney currently employed or retained by the United States or by the Federal Defenders of Montana; or - (C) have been granted leave to appear pro hac vice in the case in which they are appearing. - (3) An attorney authorized to appear in this court must promptly notify the court of any change in the attorney's status in another jurisdiction that would make the attorney ineligible for membership or ineligible to appear under subsections (c) or (d) of this rule.